-The state will use the Small Systems Technical Assistance (2%) set-aside from the FFY-2021 Cap Grant (\$237,060) to provide technical assistance to public water systems serving areas with populations of 10,000 or less.
-With approval by the Board, the state intends to use this set-aside to fund contracts for the following activities: Special Technical Assistance to Referred Systems; Board Management Training for Water System Officials; On-Site Technical Assistance; PEER Review Program; Hands-on Operator Training; and Asset Management Training.
-Each of these activities is described in detail in the State of

-Mississippi's Small Systems Technical Assistance Set-Aside Work Plan included as Appendix F to this IUP.
+The state will use the Small Systems Technical Assistance (Up to 2%) set-aside from the FFY-2022 Cap Grant and the BIL Supplemental Cap Grant to provide technical assistance to public water systems serving areas with populations of 10,000 or less.
+With approval by the Board, the state intends to use this set-aside to fund contracts for the following activities: Special Technical Assistance to Referred Systems; Board Management Training for Water System Officials; On-Site Technical Assistance; PEER Review Program; Handson Operator Training; and Asset Management Training.
+Each of these activities is described in detail in the State of Mississippi's Small Systems Technical Assistance Set-Aside Work Plan included as Appendix E to this IUP.